Running Log

 The Airport

-East Hampton Town Airport sits on roughly 600 acres in Wainscott, NY, a hamlet in the Town of East Hampton on Long Island's South Fork.
-Opened in 1937, it predates the region's later major commercial airports, including LaGuardia, JFK, and MacArthur.
-Suffolk County sold the land to East Hampton for one dollar.
-The Town has owned and operated it ever since.
+East Hampton Town Airport sits on roughly 600 acres in Wainscott, a hamlet in the Town of East Hampton on Long Island's South Fork.
+Opened in 1937, it predates the major New York–area airports that followed it, including Idlewild — now John F. Kennedy International — and Long Island MacArthur.
+Suffolk County sold the land to East Hampton for one dollar, and the Town has owned and operated it ever since.

 For most of its history, the airport served a modest mix of small private planes and the occasional charter.
-That began to change as the Hamptons became an increasingly popular destination for wealthy New Yorkers.
-By the late 2010s, helicopter and seaplane traffic had become a major source of community conflict.
-Public reporting and airport analyses show substantial growth in helicopter activity over that period, along with a sharp rise in noise complaints.
-The flight path from Manhattan to the airport crosses densely populated areas of Brooklyn and Queens before traversing the length of Long Island's South Fork.
+That began to change as the Hamptons became an increasingly popular destination for affluent seasonal residents and visitors.
+By the late 2010s, helicopter and seaplane traffic had become a major source of community conflict, and public reporting and airport analyses show substantial growth in helicopter activity over that period alongside a sharp rise in noise complaints.
+Helicopters from Manhattan reach the airport by more than one published route.
+The resulting noise is felt across many communities along Long Island's South Fork and the corridors leading to it — not just East Hampton.

-Residents describe summers punctuated by a near-constant stream of low-flying helicopters, jets, and seaplanes.
-The airport has become the focal point of a long-running dispute between the local government, residents, and the aviation industry.
+Residents describe summers punctuated by frequent low-flying helicopters, jets, and seaplanes.
+The airport has become the focal point of a long-running dispute among the local government, residents, and the aviation industry.

 Legal Framework